eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L07-Module Review Questions/01-Third Party and Open Source Tool Integration with Azure Review Questions.md

 [explanation]
 All of the answers are correct answers.

 In Azure, you can add custom configurations to a Linux VM with cloud-init by appending the --custom-data parameter, and passing the name of a configuration file (.txt), to the az vm create command.
-The --custom-data parameter passes the name of the configuration file (.txt) as an argument to cloud-init.
-Then, cloud-init applies Base64 encoding to the contents of the configuration file (.txt), and sends it along with any provisioning configuration information that is contained within the configuration file (.txt).
-Any provisioning configuration information contained in the specified configuration file (.txt) is applied to the new VM, when the VM is created.
-The YML syntax is used within the configuration file (.txt) to define any provisioning configuration information that needs to be applied to the VM.
+The --custom-data parameter passes the name of the configuration file as an argument to cloud-init.
+Then, cloud-init applies Base64 encoding to the contents of the configuration file, and sends it along with any provisioning configuration information that is contained within the configuration file.
+Any provisioning configuration information contained in the specified configuration file is applied to the new VM, when the VM is created.
+The YML syntax is used within the configuration file to define any provisioning configuration information that needs to be applied to the VM.
 [explanation]

 ---